adopt-liveview/adopt-liveview/priv/pages/2024/04-03-your-first-mistakes-en_US.md

 (phoenix_live_view 0.18.18) lib/phoenix_live_view/static.ex:135: Phoenix.LiveView.Static.render/3
 ```

-A `stack trace` serves to demonstrate the chain of function execution until reaching the exception in your code.
+A `stack trace` demonstrates the chain of function calls until reaching the exception in your code (call stack).
 Each line has the format `(version_dependency_name) folder/file_name:line: ModuleName.function_name/arity`.
 Being able to read stack traces will make your day-to-day life as a programmer much simpler.
-Here's the first tip on how to find out where the code problem is: ignore all lines that are from libraries (those that start as parentheses).
+Here's the first tip on how to find out where issue is: ignore all lines that are from libraries (those that start as parentheses).
 With that we are left with:

 ```elixir
 priv/examples/your-first-mistakes/missing_assign.exs:14: anonymous fn/2 in PageLive.render/1